-Techniques to measure the beta function and minimize discrepancies between measured and model ones (beta-beat) using beam position monitors (BPMs) have evolved throughout the history of synchrotron research as documented in \cite{review}.
-Beta from amplitude methods such as Harmonic Analysis \cite{Castro} and Model Independent Methods (MIA) \cite{MIA} offer rapid and convenient means for optics measurements.
+A wide range of techniques have been developed to measure the beta function and minimize discrepancies between measured and model optics (commonly referred to as beta-beat) using beam position monitors (BPMs), as reviewed in \cite{review}.
+Beta-from-amplitude methods such as Harmonic Analysis (HA) \cite{Castro} and Model Independent Methods (MIA) \cite{MIA} provide rapid and convenient means for optics measurements.
 However, these approaches are susceptible to systematic errors originating from BPM calibration and noise.
-Beta from phase advance such as 3-BPM \cite{Castro} and N-BPM methods \cite{NBPM} demonstrate improved robustness towards BPM errors and eliminate calibration errors.
+Beta-from-phase-advance methods, such as 3-BPM \cite{Castro} and N-BPM methods \cite{NBPM} demonstrate improved robustness against BPM errors and eliminate calibration errors.
 While the N-BPM is more computationally intensive, various advancements have been developed to improve its computational efficiency \cite{NBPM2}.

-Six initial TBT measurements from the proton-proton lattice without quadrupole modifications were taken to test the robustness of the current optics program at the RHIC control room.
-The mean and sample standard deviations of the beta measurements were taken as beta beat and error bars respectively as shown in Fig.~\ref{fig:pictures/RHIC_beat}.
-The average transverse beta beat was calculated to be within $20\%$.
-The error bars show more variation in measurements compared to past RHIC analysis \cite{ICARHIC}.
+Several experimental studies in 2024 were carried out using a proton-proton collision lattice at RHIC with a beam energy of $E = 100~\mathrm{GeV}$ and $\beta^* \approx 0.9~\mathrm{m}$ at IP6 and IP8, following the lattice configuration described in \cite{Luo_RHIC_DynamicAperture_2009}.
+Six initial turn-by-turn (TBT) datasets were then acquired without applying quadrupole modifications to evaluate the robustness of the current optics measurement program in the RHIC control room.
+The mean and sample standard deviations of the measured beta functions were interpreted as the beta beat and the corresponding measurement uncertainties, respectively, as shown in Figure~\ref{fig:RHIC_beat}.
+In this work, the beta beat is defined as:

-The error from these measurements were then propagated from beta function to $\beta^*$ and $s^*$ at IP8 using a Monte Carlo method with 500 iterations, shown in Fig.~\ref{fig:pictures/RHIC_star_beat}.
-This analysis reveals a $\beta^*$ beat variation of around $8\%$ and $5\%$ and $s^*$ variation of around $27$ and $18$ cm at IP8 in the horizontal and vertical plane respectively.
-These BPM errors show high variance in measurement when multiple TBT measurements are made, leading to inconsistent measurements of the optics.
+where $\beta_{meas}$ denotes the measured beta function (in Figure~\ref{fig:RHIC_beat} obtained using the RHIC optics program, R-OP), and $\beta_{model}$ represents the model value from MAD-X.

-Since the sPHENIX detector has a vertex detection within $\pm 10$ cm \cite{sPHENIX}, more accurate and consistent $s^*$ measurements and adjustments will greatly aid luminosity maximization.
+The transverse (horizontal and vertical) beta beat at each BPM was found to be within approximately $\pm20\%$.
+Each BPM's beta beat was calculated using Equation~(\ref{mean abs val}), where $N$ denotes the number of TBT datasets used.
+The absolute value is taken to extract the magnitude of disagreement for beta measurements compared to the model.
+The error bars, calculated at the $1\sigma$ level, indicate increased measurement variation compared with previous RHIC analysis \cite{ICARHIC}.
+Unless otherwise noted, all error bars presented in this paper correspond to $1\sigma$ uncertainties.